-From Paolo Capasso Square in Bomerano, proceed to Via Pennino (Pennino road), following the signs to Sentiero degli Dei - Path of the Gods.
+From Paolo Capasso Square in Bomerano, proceed to Via Pennino (Pennino Road), following the signs to Sentiero degli Dei - Path of the Gods.
 After 1 km you’ll arrive at the trailhead: a stone at the trailhead will read, “Benvenuti sul Sentiero degli Dei".

 Proceed until you arrive in the village of Nocelle, where the trail officially finishes.
 From here, you can take the stairs that lead to Positano.
-That trail will give you some nice views on the city and the surrounding mountains, and a place to grab a bus to go back to Amalfi or Sorrento.
-If you want to soak up more of the views you got on the way out you can go back to Agerola walking the path in the opposite direction.
+That trail will give you some nice views over the city and the surrounding mountains, and a place to grab a bus to go back to Amalfi or Sorrento.
+If you want to soak up more of the views you enjoyed on the way out you can go back to Agerola walking the path in the opposite direction.

 - Rated as one of the best hikes in the world, you don’t want to forget your camera!